-Affective states, both positive and negative, are most effectively measured in the context of time-use surveys, while life evaluations can be measured by as little as a single question added to a variety of mainline surveys (Diener et al. 2009, 68-74).
+Affective states, both positive and negative, are most effectively measured in the context of time-use surveys, while life evaluations can be measured by as little as a single question added to a variety of mainline surveys (Diener et al 2009, pp. 68-74).
 To better understand the linkages between life evaluations and emotions requires more systematic collection of both types of measure in the same survey.

-There is ongoing discussion about trade-offs between single-item and multiitem scales as measures of life satisfaction.
-On the one hand, a suite of welldesigned questions tapping into the same space produces a higher signal-to-noise ratio and higher test-retest scores (e.g., Krueger and Schkade 2008, 1836).
-On the other hand, where questionnaire space is at a premium, there is always an implicit trade-off between asking fewer questions of more respondents and asking a fuller set of a more restricted sample.
+There is ongoing discussion about trade-offs between single-item and multi-item scales as measures of life satisfaction.
+On the one hand, a suite of well-designed questions tapping into the same space produces a higher signal-to-noise ratio and higher test-retest scores (e.g. Krueger and Schkade 2008, p.1836).
+On the other hand, where questionnaire space is at a premium there is always an implicit trade-off between asking fewer questions of more respondents and asking a fuller set for a more restricted sample.
 Researchers typically argue for a mixed strategy.
-To get the best of both worlds and to build up evidence on the existence and size of such a trade-off, statistical agencies can include single items and scales on surveys where space permits and use a single item where space is at a premium.
+To get the best of both worlds, and to build up evidence on the existence and size of such a trade-off, statistical agencies can include single items and scales on surveys where space permits, with a single item used where space is at a premium.

 On the related question of numerical scales, the goal is to combine ease of response with enough answer categories to capture the relevant variance.
-Experiments comparing different scales have generally concluded that scales with more options, and an odd number of them, is to be preferred (Diener et al. 2009, 73-4).
-This has led to increasing use of an 11-point scale for measures of life satisfaction and similar life evaluations, within a scale bounded by zero and 10.
+Experiments comparing different scales have generally concluded that scales with more options, and an odd number of them, is to be preferred (Diener et al 2009, pp.73-4).
+This has led to increasing use of an eleven point scale for measures of life satisfaction and similar life evaluations, within a scale bounded by zero and 10.

-Both life assessments and emotional reports have been subject to validation tests, but of different types.
-Emotional reports have a much more complete track record of psychometric testing (Shiffman, Stone, and Huffard 2008), while the validity of life evaluations have more usually been assessed in terms of their ability to play their hoped-for role as measures of utility, for example, to provide evaluations of the relative importance of the factors presumed to underpin a good life (Diener et al. 2009, chap.
-5).
-Greater accumulation of comparable samples, ideally including ones where both life assessments and emotional reports are included, will permit a deeper understanding of the properties of, and linkages between, different measures of subjective well-being.
-For example, Krueger and Schkade (2008) show roughly equal test-retest reliabilities for assessments of mood and of life satisfaction, but a different structure for their likely determinants, with life circumstances (e.g., income) having a closer linkage to life satisfaction than to mood.
+Life assessments and emotional reports have both been subject to validation tests, but of different types.
+Emotional reports have a much more complete track record of psychometric testing (Shiffman, Stone and Huffard 2008), while the validity of life evaluations has more usually been assessed in terms of their ability to play their hoped-for role as measures of utility, e.g. to provide evaluation of the relative importance of the factors presumed to underpin a good life (Diener et al 2009, chapter 5).
+Greater accumulation of comparable samples, ideally including ones where life assessments and emotional reports are both included, will permit deeper understanding of the properties of, and linkages between, different measures of subjective well-being.
+For example, Krueger and Schkade (2008) show roughly equal test-retest reliabilities for assessments of mood and of life satisfaction, but a different structure for their likely determinants, with life circumstances, e.g. income, having a closer linkage to life satisfaction than to mood.